Hunterhal/artificial-neural-networks/multi-layered-perceptron/README.md

 # Multi Layer Perceptron

+Warning: Some mathematical representations somehow preivewed wrongly (vectors and matrices).
 For the codes and theory, refer to jupyter notebook mlp_theory.ipynb
 For the IRIS dataset solution please refer to mlp_theory_iris.ipynb
 For the class code refer to mlp.py